 | Combat zone pay (enlisted) | Fully exempt | Fully exempt | Exempt |

-Here's a monthly take-home calculation for a Sergeant (E-5) with 8 years of service stationed at Fort Liberty, married with two dependents and NC as domicile state:
+Monthly take-home for a Sergeant (E-5) with 8 years of service, married with two dependents, NC as domicile state:

 | Component | Monthly Amount | Taxable? |